 • Electrolyte formulation: Because sodium is lost most in sweat, we made sure the selected products were richest in sodium.
 Of course, the other electrolytes—like potassium, calcium, magnesium, and chloride—are also important for hydration and performance, so the tested products also contain at least one more of these in varying dosages.

 • Other ingredients added: Electrolytes are the highlight of an electrolyte drink but other ingredients can impact its effectiveness as well.
 For instance, research shows electrolytes combined with carbs can enhance absorption while providing the athlete with quick energy.
-Some products also contain additional ingredients—like taurine and branched-chain amino acids—to augment exercise performance and recovery.
+Some products also contain additional ingredients—like taurine and branched-chain amino acids (BCAAs)—to augment exercise performance and recovery.

 • Form: Sports drinks—like Gatorade and Powerade—often come premixed.
 However, the electrolyte products we chose come in compact powders and tablets so you can travel lightly without the worry of spills.